mahbubur-r/neocortexapi/source/MySEProject/README.md

 ## Results

+We have used around 20 sequences to learn the model.
 The test sequences exhibit a pattern where values increase to a peak and then decrease symmetrically, which is characteristic of a sine wave.

 Output result files: [Link](https://github.com/mahbubur-r/neocortexapi/tree/Team_Anomaly_Detection/source/MySEProject/AnomalyDetectionSample/output)

-We have used around 20 sequences to learn the model.
-The test sequences exhibit a pattern where values increase to a peak and then decrease symmetrically, which is characteristic of a sine wave.
+We trained the model using 20 sequences and evaluated its accuracy in detecting anomalies within the test sequences provided below.

 | Index |       Testing Sequence           | Learned Sequences | Tolerance Value | Avg.
 Accuracy |
 |-------|----------------------------------|-------------------|-----------------|---------------|